tkem/cachetools/docs/index.rst

    will be discarded first to make space when necessary.

    By default, the time-to-live is specified in seconds and :func:`time.monotonic` is used to retrieve the current time.
-If :func:`time.monotonic` is not available, e.g. when running Python 2.7, :func:`time.time` will be used.
 A custom `timer` function can be supplied if needed.

    .. method:: expire(self, time=None)